viamrobotics/camera-servers/README.md

 If you have a gRPC camera server running and would like to directly query the camera, here are the instructions of how to do so.

-Make sure you have protobuf and then do `make buf`.
+Make sure you have `buf` installed.

 ### Know what address and port the server is running on